smithy-lang/smithy/docs/source-2.0/tutorials/full-stack-tutorial.rst

     Started server on port 3001...
     handling orders...

-The server is now running, so let's test it out.
+With the server running, let's test it by sending it requests.
 Open a new terminal and send a request to the ``/menu`` route using ``cURL``:

 .. code-block:: sh
     :caption: ``/bin/sh``

     curl localhost:3001/menu

-You should see the output of the ``GetMenu`` operation that we implemented.
+You should see the output of the ``GetMenu`` operation we implemented.
 You may stop the server by terminating it in the terminal where it is running with ``CTRL + C``.
-With the server implemented, we will now move on to the client.
+With the server implemented, we will move on to the client.

 Generating the Client
 =====================

-To run the code-generation for a client, we'll add another plugin to the ``smithy-build.json`` configuration file:
+To run the code-generation for a client, we will add another plugin to the ``smithy-build.json`` configuration file:

 .. code-block:: json
     :caption: ``smithy-build.json``